Quema100/Eternal-Stand/README.md

 ---

 > [!IMPORTANT]
-> This is my first game, and the optimization is not perfect.
+> This is the first game I’ve developed, and the optimization isn’t perfect.
 > Performance may vary depending on your computer's specifications.